 Marriage is a (hopefully) long and deeply fulfilling relationship that many of us choose to embark on.
 But a good marriage – indeed a great one – is not all strawberries with cream.
-In my practice, I often work with couples in long-term relationships, and one of the key points I am always emphasizing is that marriage is a journey, consisting of times when we feel incredibly connected . . . and other times when we feel less so.
+Here at NKS Therapy, we often work with couples in long-term relationships, and one of the key points we emphasize is that marriage is a journey, consisting of times when we feel incredibly connected . . . and other times when we feel less so.

 1. Do something (anything) together.
 If you have kids, the key here is to do something alone.
 This may seem obvious to some, but parents these days spend far too much time with their kids and not enough time without them.
 Research has shown that this is one of the main causes of decline in the quality of the marriage.
 If you’re housebound, no problem!
 Watch TV, cook, play cards . . . whatever.
 Just make sure you’re doing it together.

 2. Do something apart.
 Another thing we don’t do enough of these days is spend time on our own.
 Don’t forget that you are a separate person with at least some separate interests from your partner.
 Go see movies you like, participate in sports you enjoy, spend an evening with your friends.
 Keeping a good sense of your independent self will prevent feelings of codependency in the relationship, and raise your consciousness – and appreciation – for the time you do spend together.

 3. Learning something new.
 In the words of the famous comedian Chris Rock, go out and have some new @#$! happen to you!
 When we learn new things, we evolve and grow as individuals.
 And when that happens, we can start new and interesting conversations with those around us, including our partners.